 In Brief

-Happenstance one-sheet Happenstance (Le Battement d'Ailes du Papillon) (R) ***
+Happenstance (Le Battement d'Ailes du Papillon) (R) BUY on Amazon:Poster!

 Notions of fate and destiny are hardly groundbreaking concepts for romantic comedy; in fact, they've become the very cornerstones of most contemporary examples of the genre.
 So it takes an added amount of either creativity or charm to lend these rather exhausted ideas a certain freshness.
 In the whimsical French import Happenstance, writer-director Laurent Firode has brought both to a familiar story.